DavyK17/man-of-substance/README.md

 Downloadable files are stored using [Amazon S3](https://aws.amazon.com/s3), while the app uses the Amplify library to allow contributors to retrieve their rewards from the web app's S3 bucket.

 ### Tracklist, tracks and credits
-The app instantly loads all track and credits data from a JSON file, allowing for easy viewing.
+The app instantly loads all track and credits data from a JSON file, rather than from the app's databse in order to optimise loading times.

 ## Wireframes
 ### Home page